dspelaez/dspelaez.github.io/_posts/2020-04-04-install_wavewatch_docker.md

 ### Creating the Dockerfile

-The first part is to create a file called `Dockerfile` that contains all the steps to create the image.
-The header of out docker file is:
+The first part is to make a file called `Dockerfile` that contains all the instructions to create the image.
+The header of our `Dockerfile` should be like:

 ```
 FROM ubuntu:18.04